Summer Program Application & Digital Submission FAQ

 As in years past, all recommendations are kept confidential.
 The applicant will receive only an email notification that the recommendation has been completed.

 There will be a short grace period of a week for teachers and administrators to complete recommendation requests following the application deadline.
-Anticipating that there may be many requests for teachers and administrators near the 15th, GSA asks that you please encourage your students to request their recommendations and complete their application in a timely manner.
+Anticipating that there may be many requests for teachers and administrators near the deadline, GSA asks that you please encourage your students to request their recommendations and complete their application in a timely manner.

 I’m having trouble completing my digital submission for my art form because I don’t own a video camera/have access to an accompanist/go to a private studio etc.